robertpp/OfficeDocs-SkypeForBusiness/Teams/cqd-intelligent-media-quality-classifiers.md

 The accuracy (precision and recall) of the classifier models is monitored on the general population of Microsoft Teams users.
 If an anomaly is detected, then we'll investigate it and there's a high chance that the model is re-trained.
 This can cause temporal fluctuation of respective problem detection rates.
 We also periodically re-train the models to ensure that they are reflecting the latest real-world conditions of Teams calls, including improvements in the Teams client, underlying media stack, operating systems, as well as advancements in compute and device technology.

 Unlike changes to the legacy stream classifiers, model re-training only applies to streams on and after the date when the re-training was performed.
 Model re-training isn't retroactive to streams previously classified by the models.
-The dates of the most recent classifier re-training deployments are published here -- up to one year in the past.
+The dates of the most recent classifier re-training deployments are published here&mdash;up to one year in the past.

-Latest model update: **3/8/2025**
+Latest model update: **March 8, 2025**

 *Previous model updates:*
 &bull; Initial release